deepcs233/Visual-CoT/README.md

-# Visual CoT: Unleashing Chain-of-Thought Reasoning in the Multi-Modal Language Model
+# Visual CoT: Advancing Multi-Modal Language Models with a Comprehensive Dataset and Benchmark for Chain-of-Thought Reasoning

 ![pipeline](assets/pipeline.jpg)